 Prior to coming to The Clarice, Scerbo worked for the UMD School of Music where, in addition to his responsibilities with the National Orchestral Institute, he served as Assistant Director for Artistic Planning and Operations.
 During his time there he administered a wide array of creative projects including the Robert Schumann Bicentennial Festival-Conference, a three-year residency with the Orpheus Chamber Orchestra, the Art of Argento Festival and a remounting of Morton Subotnick’s legendary album, Silver Apples of the Moon, among others.

 Trained as a conductor and bassoonist, Scerbo maintains an active connection to the performance world.
 He is the founding Artistic Director of Inscape Chamber Orchestra where he has recorded numerous albums of American music, including the GRAMMY-nominated album Sprung Rhythm.
 A passionate advocate for new music, he has commissioned over twenty-five works from emerging American composers.
 In recent seasons he led a North American premiere by Sir Peter Maxwell Davies; conducted chamber operas ranging from Bernstein to Stravinsky and a pantomime by Manuel de Falla; and has appeared in concerts at venues such as the Kennedy Center, Strathmore Music Center and the National Gallery of Art.
 He was guided in his conducting studies by James Ross, Leonard Slatkin, Heinz Fricke, Gustav Meier, and Johannes Schlaefli at the Musikhochschule Zurich.

-Most recently, Scerbo is a founding board member of Jackson Hole Chamber Music.
-Their inaugural season beings September 2017.
+Most recently, Scerbo helped found Jackson Hole Chamber Music which recently held their inaugural in September 2017.